-From April 2010, the accounts for local government bodies in Northern Ireland are required to comply with the International Financial Reporting Standards.
-During the year preparations got under way to implement the changes, including the restatement of the 2009/10 accounts for comparison with the 2010/11 accounts, which have been prepared on the same basis.
+From April 2010, the accounts for local government bodies in Northern Ireland have been required to comply with the International Financial Reporting Standards.
+The 2010/11 accounts were prepared in accordance with the IFRS, including the restatement of the 2009/10 accounts for comparison purposes.
+The 2011/12 accounts have been prepared on the same basis.

-The main impact on the accounts has been the financial transactions and associated notes in relation to the pension scheme assets and liabilities.
+The main impact on the accounts of the Joint Committee has been the financial transactions and associated notes in relation to the pension scheme assets and liabilities.